Textualize/textual/docs/guide/CSS.md

 ### Descendant combinator

-If you separate two selectors with a space it will match widgets with the second selector that have a parent that matches the first selector.
+If you separate two selectors with a space it will match widgets with the second selector that have an ancestor that matches the first selector.

 Here's a section of DOM to illustrate this combinator: